 - Walmart: $20-$32/hour

 As you can see, the reported salaries are similar at these companies.

 Just like with any other career, some industries pay more and offer more security/benefits than others.

 For diesel mechanics, working for the government offers the best opportunity for high earning potential.

 Of course, the highest earning potential will come from opening your own shop.
 But this will require additional training and experience.

 Regardless of which industry you work in, you can expect to work full-time.
-It’s not uncommon for diesel mechanics to work nights, weekends and overtime.
-Depending on which sector you work in, there may be periods where you have more work than you can handle and periods where work is scarce.
+It’s not uncommon for diesel mechanics to work nights, weekends, and overtime.
+Depending on which sector you work in and your job title, there may be periods where you have more work than you can handle and periods where work is scarce.

 Working as a diesel mechanic can be a rewarding career, especially if you enjoy problem-solving.
 This career path offers an attractive salary and benefits as well as the opportunity to earn commission and bonuses.
 And while you may work many hours, you won’t have to spend extensive amounts of time out on the road.